 Based on our experiences, tourists are greeted with patience, whether fumbling for the right coins to pay, puzzling over a road or trail sign, mangling the pronunciation of a place name, or queueing in the wrong place (not that we ever did any of that, at least not in writing).

-It says something that the people made such an impression on us, as we don’t speak Faroese.
-But English is commonly spoken here, and the people were friendly and were also interested in our story–and they live in a beautiful country.
+It says something that the people made such an impression on us, as we don’t speak Faroese–but English is commonly spoken here.
+And the people were friendly, were interested in our story, and live in a beautiful country.
 That’s a nice combination for a wayward traveler.

 You can’t understand a place in four days, but the Faroes–and their people–showed itself as a world destination.
 And just as nobody lives in the Faroes for practical reasons, it isn’t the most practical destination from the US.
 But as we get closer to wheels up, we are already talking about our next visit.